Underdog promo code CBSSPORTS2: New play $5, get $75 offer for NFL, NBA and more

 Underdog Fantasy offers a $75 promotion for new users with the Underdog bonus code CBSSPORTS2

 Week 16 of the NFL schedule continues with 12 games on Sunday, including an NFC South battle between the Tampa Bay Buccaneers and Carolina Panthers, making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
-Baker Mayfield and the Buccaneers face Bryce Young and the Panthers with first-place on the line, as well as upcoming NBA, college basketball and more, can be played on the best DFS apps.
+Baker Mayfield and the Buccaneers face Bryce Young and the Panthers with first-place on the line as both teams are 7-7.
+Outside of the gridiron, there is also upcoming NBA, college basketball and more, all of which can be played on the best DFS apps.
 The Underdog promo code varies by location, but includes a potential Play $5, get $75 in bonus entries.
 Regardless of your location, using the Underdog bonus code CBSSPORTS2 will ensure you get the best Underdog promo code available in your state.
 Click here to get the latest Underdog promo code for new users:

 How to claim the Underdog promo code on Sunday, December 21